 1. Cut the threaded rod down to the size that you need it and clean-up the cut end with a grinder

-2. Add a bolt to one end and a washer.
+2. Add a nut to one end of the rod and a washer.
 The washer needs to slightly bigger than the piece of metal you are turning.